 5. Pantry Staples

 Having non-perishables on hand in your pantry is the easiest way to have kid-friendly food items without much prep.
 We love to keep basic staples in our pantries, including potato chips, pretzels, Pepperidge Farm Goldfish Cheddar Crackers and Sensible Portions Garden Veggie Straws.
+If you want to quickly prepare pretzels for the party, you may use a Gluten Free Soft Pretzel Baking Mix.

 Tip: Choose the Single-Serve Bags for a hassle-free snack during birthday parties and other kid-friendly gatherings!